zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/mendix-feedback.md

 4. Set **Show in Design mode** to **Yes**.
 5. Click **OK** to save the change.

+### Users do not see their image after they uploaded a file from their computer

+1. In your Sprintr project, navigate to environments.
+2. In here, choose the environment you want to fix this issue, and go to details.
+3. Navigate to the network tab.
+4. Under **HTTP Headers**, select **Content-Secutiry-Policy** and click Edit.
+5. In here, add the follow code: 'img-src: blob:;'

 ## Legacy Feedback Widget Docs {#legacy-feedback-docs}

 {{% alert color="warning" %}}